lingzhuu/lingzhuu.github.io/README.md

 # Lingzhu's Personal Website

 This is my personal website built with [Quarto](https://quarto.org/) and hosted on [GitHub Pages](https://pages.github.com/).
-This is the project for CWRU PQHS 431.
+This is the course project for CWRU PQHS 431.

 ## Live Website